Sincholagua Volcano: Air crash

 On 3 May 1995 a private Gulfstream II aircraft operated by American Jet, inbound from Buenos Aires via La Paz, selected the wrong VOR frequency during a nighttime approach to Quito's Mariscal Sucre Airport; the jet flew 12 mi further south than it should have, striking Sincholagua at 16000 ft.
 All seven occupants were killed.
 The flight was carrying a number of oil executives from Argentina and Chile to a meeting in Quito.

-Amongst those killed was Argentine YPF's CEO and president José Estenssoro, who had led privatization efforts under Carlos Menem; Juan Pedrals Gili, the Spanish-born general manager of Chilean ENAP as well as Manfred Hecht Mittersteiner, chief of production at ENAP's international subsidiary Sipetrol.
+Among those killed was Argentine YPF's CEO and president José Estenssoro, who had led privatization efforts under Carlos Menem; Juan Pedrals Gili, the Spanish-born general manager of Chilean ENAP as well as Manfred Hecht Mittersteiner, chief of production at ENAP's international subsidiary Sipetrol.

-Accompanying Estensoro was the controversial economist Ricardo Zinn, who worked as viceminister of economy and finances during the government of Isabel Perón in 1975, and is considered the architect of the radical adjustment program known as the Rodrigazo.
-This phenomenon contributed to erode the political and social stability of Argentina in the lead-up to the 1976 coup d'état that installed the military dictatorship known as the National Reorganization Process (to which Zinn also contributed).
+Accompanying Estensoro was the controversial economist Ricardo Zinn, who worked as viceminister of economy and finances in the government of Isabel Perón in 1975, and was the author of the radical adjustment program known as the Rodrigazo.
+This phenomenon contributed to erode the political and social stability of Argentina in the lead-up to the 1976 coup d'état that installed the military dictatorship known as the National Reorganization Process, to which Zinn also contributed.